Cake Pops are always a hit

 The only trick was my edible ink pen, which didn’t write on the coating as easily as I wanted.
 The pen I am listing on this recipe is supposedly a better one than what I actually used.
 I’ll be using it next time instead.
 Still, these turned out really well.

 What happiness it was for us to make these cake pops.
 The kids loved watching the process and “helping” (aka eating.)
-The peanut butter exterior goes perfectly with the chocolate cake interior, similar to my favorite candy in the world – Reese’s PB cups.
+The peanut butter exterior goes perfectly with the chocolate cake interior, similar to my favorite candy in the world – Reese’s peanut butter cups.
 Does anyone else find it hard to stop popping the candy morsels or chocolate chips in your mouth when baking?
 Anyone?
-Please…someone!
+Please…someone.

 For the ears (can make ahead a day or two ahead of time):